dribdat/docs/docs/trouble.md

 insert into alembic_version values ('7c3929047190')
 ```

+See also further instructions in the `force-migrate.sh` script.

-If you get errors like *Invalid input value for enum activity_type*, there were issues in upgrading your instance that may require a manual SQL entry.
+## Invalid input value for enum activity_type error

+There were issues in upgrading your instance that may require a manual SQL entry.
 Try running these commands in your `psql` console:

 ```
 ALTER TYPE activity_type ADD VALUE 'boost';
 ALTER TYPE activity_type ADD VALUE 'review';
 ```

-See also further instructions in the `force-migrate.sh` script.

 ## Test locally using SSL